Skip to main content

 Protect an SMB from ransomware in 2026: 3-2-1-1-0 backup rule, EDR comparison (CrowdStrike, SentinelOne, Defender), MFA everywhere, network segmentation, continuity plan, 72-hour breach notification, cyber insurance.

-By Eric Gerard · Éditeur · Save My Disk16 min readPhoto via Unsplash
+By Eric Gerard · Editor · Save My Disk19 min readPhoto via Unsplash

-This guide targets CISOs, IT directors, business owners, and IT managers at SMBs.
-It describes the minimum defensive stack considered state-of-the-art in 2026, maps regulatory requirements (GDPR, NIS2, DORA, US state laws), and proposes a pragmatic roadmap to build defense in depth without enterprise budget.
+This guide is for CISOs, IT directors, business owners, and IT managers at SMBs.
+It lays out the minimum defense stack seen as the gold standard in 2026.
+It maps the rules you must follow (GDPR, NIS2, DORA, US state laws).
+And it hands you a down-to-earth roadmap.
+You can build defense in depth on a small budget.

 Why SMBs became the prime target

-Ransomware groups (LockBit, BlackCat/ALPHV, Play, 8Base, Akira) made a strategic shift starting in 2022.
-Large enterprises, better equipped, pay less and negotiate harder.
-SMBs, under-resourced in cybersecurity headcount, pay faster and without publicity.
-The RaaS (Ransomware-as-a-Service) business model now relies on volume: hundreds of opportunistic attacks targeting poorly protected SMBs, rather than costly campaigns against giants.
+Ransomware groups (LockBit, BlackCat/ALPHV, Play, 8Base, Akira) shifted tactics starting in 2022.
+Large firms are better armed.
+They pay less and bargain harder.
+SMBs lack security staff.
+They pay faster and without publicity.
+The RaaS (Ransomware-as-a-Service) model now runs on volume.
+It means hundreds of quick attacks on poorly protected SMBs.
+It no longer means costly campaigns against giants.

 Dominant attack vectors in 2025-2026:

-• Internet-exposed RDP accounts without MFA: still 23% of intrusions per the ANSSI 2024 threat landscape report.
+• Internet-exposed RDP accounts without MFA: still one of the most common intrusion paths.

 • Phishing with Office macro attachments or links to fake Microsoft 365 portals harvesting credentials.